valyala/fasttemplate/README.md

 Fasttemplate peforms only a single task - it substitutes template placeholders with user-defined values.
 At high speed :)

+Take a look at [quicktemplate](https://github.com/valyala/quicktemplate) if you  need fast yet powerful html template engine.

 *Please note that fasttemplate doesn't do any escaping on template values unlike [html/template](http://golang.org/pkg/html/template/) do.
 So values must be properly escaped before passing them to fasttemplate.*